-Previously, Anderson served as Associate Editor with TheFutureBook.net—the UK industry’s community for digital development in publishing–operated by The Bookseller in London.
+Previously, Anderson served as Associate Editor with TheFutureBook.net—the UK industry’s community for digital development in publishing, a part of The Bookseller in London.
 Anderson is also a regular contributor to Writer Unboxed.

 Anderson co-founded The Hot Sheet for traditionally publishing and self-publishing authors with his longtime colleague Jane Friedman, former publisher of Writer’s Digest and an instructor with The Great Courses.
 The Hot Sheet is the essential publishing industry newsletter for authors, delivered every other Wednesday by email.
 With a brand promise of “no drama, no hype,” The Hot Sheet is drawing acclaim for its incisive analysis of industry news not hobbled by the emotionality that pervades so much of the blog world and author-forum scene today.